-Pending the conclusion by the Governments of the United States and Mexico of a comprehensive agreement on groundwater in the border areas, each country shall limit pumping of groundwater in its territory within five miles (eight kilometers) of the Arizona-Sonora boundary near San Luis to 160,000 acre-feet (197,358,000 cubic meters) annually.
+"Pending the conclusion by the Governments of the United States and Mexico of a comprehensive agreement on groundwater in the border areas, each country shall limit pumping of groundwater in its territory within five miles (eight kilometers) of the Arizona-Sonora boundary near San Luis to 160,000 acre-feet (197,358,000 cubic meters) annually."

-In 2006, Mexico pumped 174,778 tcm (141,693 af) from its San Luis Mesa Well Field located within five miles (eight kilometers) of the boundary near San Luis.
+In 2007, Mexico pumped 191,221 tcm (155,025 af) from its San Luis Mesa Well Field located within five miles (eight kilometers) of the boundary near San Luis.
 Table 7 shows the annual quantities pumped by Mexico from its San Luis Mesa field.

-The U.S. pumped a total of 56,710 tcm (45,975 af), including the Minute 242 Well Field.
-Table 8 shows the annual quantities pumped by the U.S. from the Minute 242 Well Field from 1975 through 2006 and pumpage within five miles that includes the Minute 242 Well Field.
+The U.S. pumped a total of 78,803 tcm (63,886 af) including the Minute 242 Well Field.
+Table 8 shows the annual quantities pumped by the U.S. from the Minute 242 Well Field from 1975 through 2007 and pumpage within five miles that includes the Minute 242 Well Field.

 The Bureau of Reclamation has constructed 21 wells of the original plan to build up to 35 that would eventually be required on the U.S. side of the SIB.
 Construction of the remaining 14 wells has been deferred until additional water supply needs make it necessary.
 All of the existing wells are located on the mesa within 5 miles (8 kilometers) of the SIB near San Luis.
-Water captured from these wells is then delivered to Mexico at the SIB in partial satisfaction of the 1944 Water Treaty.
-In 2006, 18 wells were pumped.
+Water captured from these wells is then delivered to Mexico at the SIB in partial satisfaction of the 1944 Water Treaty as substitution for Main Drain water diverted to the United States Bypass Drain.
+In 2007, 21 wells were pumped.